Legal Review, Correction & Annotation Requests (Texas)

 • A court order specifically directing removal

-Dismissals, canceled cases, or acquittals do not automatically require removal under Texas law.
+Dismissals, canceled cases, or acquittals do not require removal under Texas law, as TexArrest publishes the historical booking event itself, not the current status or outcome of the case.

 3. What TexArrest Will NOT Remove